 Due to the sensitive nature of safeguarding data and its potential to be used in any future investigations.
-Any and all safeguarding records, whether paper or electronic, will be retained for a minimum of 75 years.
+All safeguarding records, whether paper or electronic, will be retained for a minimum of 75 years.

 Appendix 6 ONLINE SAFETY POLICY including an Acceptable Use Policy.